-Homeworks: 15% Final Project: 15% Quizzes: 10% Midterm Exam: 20% (February 19 th , 5:30-7:17 pm) Laboratory: 20% Final Exam: 20% (April 23 rd , 7:00-10:00 pm)
+Homeworks: 15% Final Project: 15% Quizzes: 10% Midterm Exam: 20% (February 18 th , 5:30-7:17 pm) Laboratory: 20% Final Exam: 20% (April 21 st , 7:00-10:00 pm)

 - Homeworks: Homework assignments are meant to strengthen your conceptual understanding of the topics.
-Completing homework assignments is a key component of this course as it will help students master the course material and prepare them for the exams.
-Homeworks will be posted according to the schedule (green rectangles).
+Completing homework assignments is a key component of this course as it will help students master the course material and prepare them for the exams. - Homeworks will be posted according to the schedule (green rectangles).
 Students have one week to turn in the completed assignments in class.
 Late submissions are NOT accepted. - Quizzes: They will have a duration of 20 minutes at the beginning of the class. - Exams: Closed-books, closed-notes, in-class exams.
 The final exam will be a comprehensive test that will cover the whole syllabus.
 Students are not allowed to take the exams neither before nor after the exam date.
 Make-up exams are given only under extreme circumstances (such as a medical emergency). - Laboratory: This important component of the class will reinforce your understanding of the topics.
 There will be six (6) labs throughout the semester.

-TAs will be present every week during the regularly scheduled laboratory times.
+TAS will be present every week during the regularly scheduled laboratory times.
 Students can work during those times or at any other time and place.

-Students have one week to complete the lab assignments and have them checked off by the TA. - Final Project: Students will work in groups in a Final Project.
+Students have one week to complete the lab assignments - Final Project: Students will work in groups in a Final Project.
 Each group will prepare an oral presentation and submit a final report.
-Presentations will take place on April 14th and April 16th.
+Presentations will take place on April 12th and April 14th.